We're giving you the chance to win back the value of your meal - every time you dine this month!

 The Black Pig, London Bridge

-Meaty sandwiches at the black pig
+the black pig pork sandwiches

 Why: Finding its home in Borough Market, The Black Pig is all about the meat.
 Here you’ll find Italian-influenced ciabatta sandwiches that are filled with ingredients mainly sourced from the traders surrounding the stall (in fact, they’re so proud of their links with their suppliers that you can spy a little map of where everything comes from while you’re queuing for your sarnie).
 The star of the show is the meltingly tender slow-cooked pork shoulder which comes in a couple of different guises.
 One version sees it combined with aioli, fennel and apple slaw, basil passata and smoked cheese, while the alternative replaces the tomato and cheese hit with zingy salsa verde.
 Vegetarians are catered for too, with a cheese and honey truffle mayo iteration.